Office: Daniels College of Business, Room 480

 You will engage with the Denver marketing professional community in a number of ways.
-Participation in the required Executive Coaching series will provide interaction with professionals over the course of your program, while allowing you to sharpen your professional skills.
+Participation in the required Marketing Leadership and Professionalism series will provide interaction with professionals over the course of your program, while allowing you to sharpen your professional skills.
 Guest speakers will contribute in many of our classes, sharing case studies directly from their experience.
 You may choose to engage with Denver professionals through participating in one of the many internships offered to you.
-Additionally, you will also take part in several case competitions, sponsored by the professional community, as part of your degree experience.
+Additionally, you will also be invited to take part in several case competitions, sponsored by the professional community, as part of your degree experience.

 You will engage with your peers both inside and outside of the classroom through participation in client work, in the DU Marketing Association, in study groups, and in our Marketing@Daniels community.
 You will engage with your professors by contributing to class discussions both in class and online, by becoming an active part of our community, by participating in our online community presence.
 In all, this program requires your active and thoughtful participation, applying the principles you learn to solve important client and community problems.